avanikawa/docs_haptik/docs/zendesk/index.md

 ### Zendesk Messaging

-For Zendesk Chat you will require the following license -
+For Zendesk Messaging you will require the following license -

 1. Zendesk Chat license